-- 1. Clubs may run the Auto and Junior classes together. - Where there is direct conflict between large and small machines, clubs at their discretion may separate them into two classes. - Parents are permitted to hold the rear of the machine immediately prior to the start of the race, they must be signed on and wearing an appropriate identification bib or sash to assist their rider before going on to the course. - Clubs may choose whether they run Automatic A or Automatic B classes but must state clearly which class will be run in the Supplementary Regulations.
+- 1. Clubs may run the Auto and Junior classes together.
+Electric machines with a maximum output of 8kw are only allowed in the auto class - 2.
+Where there is direct conflict between large and small machines, clubs at their discretion may separate them into two classes. - 3.
+Parents are permitted to hold the rear of the machine immediately prior to the start of the race. they must be signed on and wearing an appropriate identification bib or sash to assist their rider before going on to the course.